 The program includes field research experience and the teaching, writing, and media skills necessary for a career in higher education, research institutions, non-profits, government organizations, media, business, and industry.
 You may choose from health, environmental, international, intercultural and organizational communication as well as from journalism studies and media development to create an appropriate combination for your career goals.

 For the doctoral program, students must complete 57 credit hours of course work beyond the master’s degree; 12 of the 57 credit hours must be dissertation credit hours.
 Doctoral students cannot take intersession courses.
-The case for exceptions should be made by department chair/adviser and student to the Graduate Admissions and Curriculum Committee.

 |Required Core Courses|